Skip to Content

 *Performers need not perform from memory.

-• Junior Category (Age 11 & below): (Will be released soon) by Syafiqah ‘Adha Sallehin
+• Junior Category (Age 11 & below): Salmah for Piano Solo by Syafiqah ‘Adha Sallehin

 • Intermediate Category (Age 12–15): Nostalgie for Piano Solo by Shaun Choo